Effective interaction of Chern-Simons boson with fermions: Introduction

+As evident from Eqs. \eqref{Lcs} and \eqref{Lcs}, the CS vector boson $X_\mu$ does not couple directly to SM fermions.
+In \cite{Antoniadis:2009ze} this was implemented by imposing from the outset that all Standard Model fermions are neutral under the $U_X(1)$ gauge group.
+The original motivation for this assumption can be summarized as follows.
+If SM fermions carried nonzero $U_X(1)$ charges, the corresponding gauge boson would generically appear as a resonance in $pp$ collisions through processes of the type $q\bar q\rightarrow X \rightarrow f\bar f$, leading to phenomenology closely resembling that of a conventional $Z^\prime$ boson \cite{Langacker:2008yv}.
+To avoid, or at least strongly suppress, such resonant production channels, the authors of \cite{Antoniadis:2009ze} therefore proposed to exclude direct couplings between the CS boson and SM fermions.

-where $e=g \sin \theta_W=g' \cos \theta_W$ is the absolute value of the electron's electric charge and $\theta_W$ is the Weinberg angle.
+If one rewrites the coefficients before operators in \eqref{L1}, \eqref{L2} as $C_Y/\Lambda_Y^2=C_1/v^2$ and $C_{SU(2)}/\Lambda_{SU(2)}^2=C_2/v^2$, where $C_1=c_1+ i \tilde c_{1}$ and $C_2=c_2+ i \tilde c_{2}$ are dimensionless coefficients, and compares terms of three-field interactions in Lagrangians \eqref{L1}, \eqref{L2} and Lagrangians \eqref{Lcs}, \eqref{Lcs5}, then one can obtain where $e=g \sin \theta_W=g' \cos \theta_W$ is the absolute value of the electron's electric charge and $\theta_W$ is the Weinberg angle.
 It should be noted that the contribution to the effective interaction of CS bosons with vector fields of SM can also come from higher dimension operators \cite{Alekhin:2015byh}.
 In this case, relations \eqref{cgammah} -- \eqref{L9} should be modified.

-The question of the renormalizability of three particle interactions given by dimension 4 operators in \eqref{Lcs} remains interesting.
-This question was considered in \cite{Dror:2017ehi,Dror:2017nsg,Borysenkova:2021ydf}, where the effective loop interaction of the CS bosons with quarks of different flavors $q_i q_j$ was considered.
+The question of the renormalizability of three-field interactions given by dimension-4 operators in \eqref{Lcs} remains interesting.
+This question was considered in \cite{Dror:2017ehi,Dror:2017nsg,Borysenkova:2021ydf}, where the effective loop interaction of the CS bosons with quarks of different flavors $q_i q_j$ was analyzed.
 It was shown that, in this case, the divergent part of the loop diagrams (containing only the interaction of the CS boson with $W^\pm$ bosons) is proportional to a non-diagonal element of the unity matrix $(V^+V)_{ij}$ ($V$ is the Cabibbo–Kobayashi–Maskawa matrix) and is removed.
 It becomes obvious that the effective interaction of the CS bosons with quarks of the same flavors or leptons via loop diagrams with $W^\pm$ bosons will contain divergence \cite{Gorkavenko:2024ivy}.
 This divergence cannot be removed via counterterms of the CS boson interaction with fermions because the initial Lagrangian \eqref{Lcs} does not include these terms.
+The question of loop interaction between the CS bosons and fermions of the same flavors is extremely important.
+Without resolving it, we cannot even calculate such a simple reaction as $X\rightarrow \ell^- \ell^+$.

+In \cite{Borysenkova:2024xno}, the problem of effective loop interaction of the CS boson with leptons was considered by taking into account all possible diagrams in the unitary gauge using only dimension-4 operators of the Lagrangian \eqref{Lcs}.
+It was shown that loop divergences could not be eliminated.